rust-lang/book/src/ch13-00-functional-features.md

     type Item = u32;

     fn next(&mut self) -> Option<Self::Item> {
+        // increment our count.
+This is why we started at zero. self.count += 1;

         // check to see if we've finished counting or not. if self.count < 6 {
-            // if we're not done, go to the next value and return it. self.count += 1;
             Some(self.count)
         } else {
-            // if we are done counting, return None.
             None
         }
     }